 Victoria is the Assistant University Ombuds and Program Specialist for the University Ombuds office.
 She has over twenty-five years of service at the University of North Carolina at Chapel Hill.
 She has served on various committees and boards across campus.

-Her professional training includes mediation, managing conflict and confrontation, advanced problem solving, counseling, performance management, student services, supervisory resources and a variety of courses offered by the International Ombudsman Association.
+Her professional training includes mediation, managing conflict and confrontation, advanced problem solving, coaching, performance management, student services, supervisory resources and a variety of courses offered by the International Ombudsman Association.

 Victoria is a recipient of the 2006 State Employee’s Award for Excellence, 2005 Chancellor’s Award, Star Heels Award and the Carolina Black Caucus award.
 She is a member of the International Ombudsman Association (IOA) where she has served as a member of the Board of Directors and committee member.
 She is a member of the Association for Conflict Resolution and the American Bar Association.